Cat Palm can’t help earn elite social status like in the Victorian Era, but the plant can offer tropical vibes under little maintenance and care.

 Similarly, only replace it with a fresh pot if you see the roots emerging through the drainage hole or suffering.

-It is essential to choose a new container that is just 1 size larger or 2 inches (5 cm) broader than the old one.
+Choosing a new container that is just 1 size larger or 2 inches (5 cm) broader than the old one is essential.

 Plastic, ceramic, or terracotta are all acceptable materials for the pot.
 However, pots made of plastic or enamel hold more moisture and are ideal for your Cat Palm.

-Before repotting your Palm, make sure to hydrate it for a day or two, loosen the soil and eliminate transplant shock, making it simpler to deal with.
+Before repotting your Palm, hydrate it for a day or two, loosen the soil, and eliminate transplant shock, making it simpler.

 5. Pruning & Maintenance